danielgamage/Glyphs-Scripts/README.md

 ##### Copy layer from italic
 Mostly taken from mekkablue's [Copy Layer to Layer script](https://github.com/mekkablue/Glyphs-Scripts/blob/master/Masters/Copy Layer to Layer.py), this copies the entire layer of a glyph from an italic counterpart.
 Useful for quickly syncing changes between roman and oblique.

+##### Copy anchors from italic
+Same as Copy layer from italic but only copies anchors

 ## Nodes

 ##### Convert Selected Nodes to Lines